Ever thought about floating above an exotic locale in a hot-air balloon? You should.

 No matter how many adventures you embark upon, you’ll never forget a ride in a hot-air balloon.

-Except for the periodic deep whoosh of the burner, and the “ooos and ahhhs” from your fellow travelers, ballooning is a silent affair, there’s no deafening engine to destroy out the serenity of your journey.
+Except for the periodic deep whoosh of the burner, and the “ooos and ahhhs” from your fellow travelers, ballooning is a silent affair, there’s no deafening engine to drown out the serenity of your journey.

 And the view….
 It’s 360 degrees of spectacular.